Mass Effect (video game): Plot

 After fighting through geth forces at the Conduit, Shepard confronts Saren at the Citadel.
-Saren is either killed by Shepard or commits suicide depending on Shepard's actions.
-The Destiny Ascension, the Citadel's flagship with the Council on board, then requests assistance; Shepard must either risk heavy human casualties to save them or sacrifice the Destiny Ascension to allow Alliance reinforcements to concentrate on Sovereign.
-Sovereign then reanimates Saren's corpse to attack Shepard, while fighting off Citadel forces.
+Saren is either killed by Shepard or convinced to commit suicide.
+The Destiny Ascension, the Citadel's flagship with the Council on board, then requests assistance; Shepard must either risk Alliance reinforcements to save them, or sacrifice the Destiny Ascension and send the reinforcements to pursue Sovereign.
+Sovereign then reanimates and possesses Saren's corpse to attack Shepard, while fighting off Citadel forces.
 Eventually, Saren's corpse is destroyed, incapacitating Sovereign and allowing it to be dispatched by the Alliance.
 For prevailing, humanity is either invited to join the Council if it was saved, or becomes its new leader if it was left to perish.
-Regardless, Shepard can nominate either Anderson or Udina to this new leadership position before leaving the proceedings, vowing to end the Reaper threat.
+After either Anderson or Udina assumes this new leadership position, Shepard leaves the proceedings, vowing to end the Reaper threat.